 Sound and ethical operation

 The bank’s strategy for the period to 2025 is set out in its Strategy Document, which has been approved by the Supervisory Board.
 The bank’s strategy is based on and reflects its vision, mission, core values, and strategic objectives and is embedded in the daily business of the different departments of the bank.
 The document outlines the defined business strategy and the set of key objectives appropriate for the current landscape for the period until 2025.
 The strategy includes both financial and non-financial measures and defines the implementation process and timeline.
-The Strategy Document includes a profile of the bank and its environment; vision, ambitions, and corporate strategy; retail and wholesale/corporate strategy; HR; sustainability; and IT.
+The Strategy Document includes a profile of the bank and its environment; vision, and corporate strategy (identity and ambitions); business strategy (including wholesale/corporate banking and retail strategy) and an organizational strategy covering amongst others leadership, HR, culture, sustainability and IT.

 CEB is mindful that responsible business practices with strong ESG initiatives can benefit the company, society, and the environment, resulting in long-term value creation and future resiliency.
 Therefore, social and environmental responsibility is an integral part of CEB’s business strategy, corporate decision-making processes, and day-to-day activities.
 We believe it is essential that CEB’s business activities are conducted in an ethical matter and prioritize the observation of basic ethical norms.
-To effectively manage ESG risks and integrate sustainability requirements and objectives into its business strategy, CEB hired a sustainability officer in Q4 2021 and reorganized its Sustainability Committee, chaired by the CEO, to include project teams for the most material sustainability topics, such as climate change.
-Based on this new sustainability-focused governance structure, all relevant policies and procedures will be updated accordingly in the upcoming period.
+To effectively manage ESG risks and integrate sustainability requirements and objectives into its business strategy, a sustainability officer was hired in 2021 and CEB reorganized its Sustainability Committee, chaired by the CEO.
+Based on this new sustainability-focused governance structure, relevant policies and procedures have been/are being updated accordingly in the upcoming period.
 By doing so, we aim to effectively manage ESG risks, capitalize on related opportunities, and contribute to positive change in the environmental and social practices of our customers as well as key stakeholders.
-Reference is also made to the chapter on non-financial reporting on pages 18-44 of the bank’s annual report.
+Reference is also made to the chapter on non-financial reporting of the bank’s annual report, on pages 18-43.

 In setting its strategy, CEB has carefully considered its role in society.
 This stems from the bank’s mission (to provide financial services that create value for its customers), its core values (dynamism, diversity, and expertise) and its internal base values (customer focus, integrity, professionalism, and transparency).

 In order to ensure a proper governance structure, CEB has instituted several committees in addition to the Supervisory Board and the Managing Board, such as the ExCo, Asset and Liability Committee, IT Steering Committee, Credit Committees, and Risk and Compliance Committees, which all meet regularly.
 In addition, the bank holds weekly management meetings and regular general managers’ meetings.
 These committees and meetings support the Managing Board in its daily management of the bank.
-The Supervisory Board monitors the proper functioning of the bank’s governance structure through its quarterly meetings and the meetings of its subcommittees, such as the Corporate Governance and Nomination Committee.
+The Supervisory Board monitors the proper functioning of the bank’s governance structure through its quarterly meetings and the meetings of its subcommittees.

 Standards on integrity, morals, and leadership are included in the bank’s base values, different internal policies and guidelines and in the charters of the Supervisory Board and the Managing Board.
 Furthermore, these standards are communicated through the company’s intranet, internal training (/e-learning), staff mailings, and events.
 The monitoring of the due application of these standards is embedded in the daily practice of the bank’s divisions and departments.
 In addition, monitoring is conducted by the HR and Compliance Divisions, the Managing Board, the Supervisory Board and its subcommittees (including the Compliance Oversight Committee), and the Internal Audit Division (IAD).
-To further embed the core values in the bank’s culture, a senior management-training program was organized in 2017, following which new core values were developed and rolled out across the organization during 2018 and 2019.
-For the bank’s other actions and activities undertaken in the area of company culture, see Chapter C Dutch Corporate Governance Code, page 59 of the bank’s annual report.
+Following the launch of a cultural transformation program in 2020, in the past year an umbrella narrative was developed to further support the cultural transformation.
+For more information on the bank’s other actions and activities undertaken in the area of company culture, see Section C Dutch Corporate Governance Code of the bank’s annual report, page 56.

 The Supervisory Board and Managing Board ensure that proper checks and balances are in place.
-Within the bank, the Division Director – Compliance is a member of the management team and has a direct reporting line to a Managing Board member and the chairperson of the Compliance Oversight Committee of the Supervisory Board.
+Within the bank, the (Group) Head of Compliance is a member of the management team and has a direct reporting line to a Managing Board member and the Chairperson of the Compliance Oversight Committee of the Supervisory Board.

 Within CEB, a healthy culture and responsible behavior is promoted through different means.
 Upon employment the bank’s employees participate in an introduction program during which they are trained on the bank’s core values, its main policies/regulations (including the code of conduct and the staff handbook) and the bank’s culture.
 The new employees will also attend a Bankers’ Oath session and take the Oath/Affirmation.
 For all employees CEB organizes regular thematic awareness trainings and during the quarterly staff events the (desired) culture within the bank is highlighted/discussed.
-The core values of dynamism, diversity, and expertise, which were rolled out across CEB during 2018 and 2019, serve to promote a healthy culture within the bank.
-For the bank’s other actions and activities related to company culture, see Chapter C Dutch Corporate Governance Code, page 59 of the bank’s annual report.
+The core values of dynamism, diversity, and expertise, serve to promote a healthy culture within the bank.
+For the bank’s other actions and activities related to company culture, see Section C Dutch Corporate Governance Code of the bank’s annual report, page 54.

 Another way to promote a healthy culture is CEB’s remuneration policy.
-Please refer to Section F of the Corporate Governance chapter included in the bank’s annual report.
+Please refer to Section F of the Corporate Governance Chapter of the bank’s annual report.

 The guidelines of the Social Charter are covered by CEB’s base and core values and its strategy.
 They are thus embedded in the bank’s culture.

-Since the beginning of January 2013, CEB’s Supervisory Board has consisted of six members (due to a vacancy within the Supervisory Board, the current number is five, but the aim is to return to six within the first half of 2022)(with effect from Mid-May 2022 there are again six members).
+CEB’s Supervisory Board currently consists of six members.
+Upon the departure of Mr. De Beaufort from the Supervisory Board in Q1 2023, the Supervisory Board will continue with five members.
 Taking into account the bank’s size and nature and the composition of the Supervisory Board, this number is deemed sufficient for the board to perform its tasks properly.
 The members of the Supervisory Board are all able to make sufficient time available for their duties and exhibit effort and commitment, and each member is physically present at all board and subcommittee meetings, barring exceptional circumstances.
-The number of independent members and dependent members is currently three vs. two, respectively (with effect from Mid-May 2022 this is four vs two).
+The number of independent members and dependent members is currently five vs. one, respectively.
+Upon the departure of Mr. De Beaufort this figure will be four vs. one.